reactioncommerce/reaction-docs/public-docs/upgrading.md

 The following is a summary of all of the environment variables needed by all Reaction services, and how they changed from 2.9.1 to 3.0.0.

-In a development environment, if you clone a new Reaction Platform, check out the 3.0.0 branch, and run `make`, all of these should be handled automatically for you.
+In a development environment, if you clone a new Reaction Development Platform, check out the 3.0.0 branch, and run `make`, all of these should be handled automatically for you.

-In a development environment, if you reuse a Reaction Platform folder that has already been used to run Reaction 2.x, **you must make some manual adjustments to the `.env` files in each project**.
-Reaction Platform runs the `bin/setup` script in each project, but this script will not overwrite existing variables to new values or remove variables that are no longer needed.
-This is why we recommend a separate Reaction Platform clone for 3.x, but if you must switch between 2.x and 3.x in the same Reaction Platform, then you should **manually copy `.env.example` to `.env` in every project, completely overwriting the `.env` file contents**.
+In a development environment, if you reuse a Reaction Development Platform folder that has already been used to run Reaction 2.x, **you must make some manual adjustments to the `.env` files in each project**.
+Reaction Development Platform runs the `bin/setup` script in each project, but this script will not overwrite existing variables to new values or remove variables that are no longer needed.
+This is why we recommend a separate Reaction Development Platform clone for 3.x, but if you must switch between 2.x and 3.x in the same Reaction Development Platform, then you should **manually copy `.env.example` to `.env` in every project, completely overwriting the `.env` file contents**.
 If you have intentionally customized some variables, you can redo your customizations after copying over the entire `.env.example` file.

 In a deployed environment, you can go service by service and start from your 2.x variables, adding, removing, or changing some of them as described below.